Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

   * **What language do you speak?**

     <center> <img src="/images/lang_stat.png" width = "900"/></center>
-    Looking at the user language data, we can recognize some patterns in terms of the correlation between user language and user activeness in terms of retweeting.
+    Looking at the user-language data, we can recognize some patterns in terms of the correlations between user language and user activeness in terms of retweeting.
 In particular, we can categorize the countries into 3 categories:
 	- group1 (high retweets / follwers / followees count): <u>Arabic speakers</u>
 	- group2 (high retweets / statuses; low followers / followees count): <u>Dutch speaker, and Japanese speakers</u>
 	- group3 (low retweets / statuses; high followers / followees count): <u>Turkish, Russian and German speakers</u>